 - CDAE 354 - Advanced Microeconomics: Principles and applications of advanced microeconomics: consumer and market demand, firm and market supply, perfect and imperfect markets, partial and general equilibrium, and policy analysis.

 - CDAE 351 - Research Methods: Developing research projects with the scientific methods; evaluating alternative literature review, sampling, surveying and analytic methods; and reporting the results.

 - One additional course in quantitative or qualitatitive analysis to be approved by the Studies Committee (e.g., STAT 225 - Applied Regression Analysis; STAT 223 - Applied Multivariate Analysis; EDFS 347 - Qualitative Research Methods).

 - One course in community development to be approved by the Studies Committee (e.g., CDAE 326 - Community Economic Development)

 - CDAE 392 - Graduate Seminars.
-Each student is required to complete three credits of this course.
-Students should enroll for one credit in each of three semesters.
+Each student is required to complete three credit hours of this course.
+Students should enroll for one credit hour in each of three semesters.

 - Colleges and Schools: College of Agriculture and Life Sciences.
 Graduate College.